MiltonKeynesChessClub/clubwebsite/_pages/about/index.markdown

 ## Competitive chess

-We are part of the [Bedfordshire Chess League](https://lms.englishchess.org.uk/lms/organisation/308) and currently enter four teams into the competition across two leagues.
+We are part of the [Bedfordshire Chess League](https://lms.englishchess.org.uk/lms/organisation/308) and currently enter [five teams](/results/) into the competition across two leagues.
 We also hold multiple internal competitions, including competitions open only to lower rated players.

 You can see all our team results and fixtures, as well as results and pairings for internal tournaments in our [results area](/results/).